 With a shared heritage of beautiful and sacred surroundings, this pan-Pacific effort supports community-driven economic development for regenerative impact experiences that embrace the culture and desires of people and place.
-There will be a particular emphasis on support for the Hawaiian Island of Maui which has sustained devastating loss due to recent wildfires, and Cordova, Alaska, with Regenerative and Blue Economy strategies that will continue to sustain recovery since the Exxon-Valdez oil spill and other complications to local industries.
+An array of facilitators and mentors in Hawai’i and Alaska will work together to equip local entrepreneurs, nonprofits, and groups with Regenerative and Blue Economy strategies to develop net-positive offerings to benefit the community, culture, and natural systems of their place and promote healing.

 Important Dates: